ncri/ajaxify_rails/README.md

 This is simple.
 Ajaxify automatically inserts a loader div with the class `ajaxify_loader` into the content wrapper before starting an Ajax request.
 So just supply styles for `.ajaxify_loader` in your css, with an animated gif as a background.

+### Scrolling

+By default, ajaxify scrolls to the top of the screen when you click on a link.
+You can change this default behavior by setting 'scroll_on_click' to false on init.

+    Ajaxify.init
+      scroll_on_click: false

+You can also change the setting for individual links by adding classes:
+    = link_to "Scroll to top", scroll_to_top_path, class: 'scroll_to_top'
+    = link_to "Don't scroll", no_scroll_path, class: 'no_scroll'

 ### Page Title